OSFD-Winter/OSFD-Backend/README.md

 Send Taner your github username to be added to the repo, you'll receive an invite through email.

-First, get the latest code by pulling while on the `master` branch, `git pull origin master`
+First, get the latest code by pulling while on the `main` branch, `git pull origin main`

 Make your commits on a new branch.
 Checkout your branch with a name related to what changes you are making, like: